loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 bootstraps do not need an extra manual toggle.
 If you want Flux to own Kargo in `vind`, enable both use cases together.

+On the Flux-owned path, Kargo auth now comes from an ESO-managed `ExternalSecret` that renders the `kargo-auth-values` Secret in `p-vcluster-flux-demo`.
+Flux watches that Secret and the `HelmRelease` now requires it before install, which avoids the earlier half-installed state where Kargo could come up with missing auth values and never fully recover after ESO was slow to reconcile.

 ---

 ## Sleep Mode And Wake-Up

 Both continuous-promotion vCluster templates use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD cluster health checks do not constantly wake sleeping vClusters.

+Because of that, sleeping-stage promotions now use two wake-up paths:

+1. Kargo proactively wakes the target vCluster before `argocd-update`.
+2. Argo CD Notifications remains the shared fallback for Argo-driven syncs and other non-Kargo flows.

+For the Kargo-owned path, each project now includes:

+- a project-local `vcluster-wakeup-proxy` `ExternalSecret` sourced from the 1Password item `demo-admin-access-key` via `ClusterSecretStore/vcp-demo-store`
+- a `wake-vcluster` `PromotionTask`
+- a first promotion step that calls the task before `argocd-update`

+That means Kargo no longer waits for Argo to observe `OutOfSync` before a sleeping target starts waking up.

-Because of that, the Argo CD Applications that target those sleeping vClusters also need explicit wake-up metadata:
+The Argo CD Applications that target those sleeping vClusters still need explicit wake-up metadata:

 - `notifications.argoproj.io/subscribe.wakeup-vcluster.vcluster-platform: ''`
 - `metadata.labels.vclusterProjectId`
 - `metadata.labels.vclusterName`

 When one of those Applications becomes `OutOfSync`, Argo CD Notifications sends a webhook to the shared `vcluster-wakeup-proxy` service.
 The proxy then issues the wake-triggering request to vCluster Platform for the target VCI, instead of waiting for normal Argo polling to wake it indirectly.

 The shared notification template and proxy live under the pull-request-environments use case:

 - [../argocd-vcluster-pull-request-environments/manifests/argocd-notifications-cm.yaml](../argocd-vcluster-pull-request-environments/manifests/argocd-notifications-cm.yaml)
 - [../argocd-vcluster-pull-request-environments/manifests/vcluster-wakeup-proxy.yaml](../argocd-vcluster-pull-request-environments/manifests/vcluster-wakeup-proxy.yaml)

-If you keep the `ignore-user-agents: argo*` annotation but do not install equivalent Argo Notifications wake-up plumbing, promotions into sleeping vClusters can appear stuck because Argo CD will no longer wake them by routine polling.
+If you keep the `ignore-user-agents: argo*` annotation but do not install equivalent wake-up plumbing, promotions into sleeping vClusters can appear stuck because Argo CD will no longer wake them by routine polling.
 Likewise, if the subscription annotation is present but the `vclusterProjectId` / `vclusterName` labels are missing, the wake-up template cannot resolve the correct target VCI.

 ---